neg0/docfony/README.md

 * Docker Compose  should be enabled
 * Symfony Framework 3.x

+>> This document subject to change due to addiing symfony 4
 ### Download and Installation
 Please ensure there is no similar service are running on the same ports on your host machine before start running the containers; after successfully cloning the repository, you should see a folder named **docfony**; please go inside the **docfony** and run `docker-compose` as below:
 ```bash